seanbreckenridge/HPI/README.md

+Note: This is currently going through a major restructure as I'm syncing back to master and using this repo as a subpackage

 **TLDR**: I'm using [HPI](https://github.com/seanbreckenridge/HPI) (Human Programming Interface) package as a means of unifying, accessing and interacting with all of my personal data.